-The 2013-14 campaign was Stahl's third season in control of the third varsity eight, second varsity four and third varsity four.
-Stahl also oversees Notre Dame's First-Years program, one of the most integrated novice programs in the country.
+Stahl has spent the last three years coaching the third varsity eight and the second and third varsity four and added the first varsity four in 2014-15.
+She also oversees Notre Dame's First-Years program, which is one of the most integrated novice programs in the country.

-The Irish have qualified for the NCAA Championship in each of the last three seasons, tying a program record with a ninth place finish overall at the 2014 NCAA regatta at Eagle Creek Park in Indianapolis.
+The Irish tied a program record with a ninth place finish overall at the 2014 NCAA regatta at Eagle Creek Park in Indianapolis to wrap up a highly productive 2013-14 season.
 All three Irish boats qualified for petite final appearances for the first time in team history.

 In each of Stahl's first eight seasons as an assistant with the program, Notre Dame captured the BIG EAST Championship team title, and owned the longest active streak in the league with 10 straight conference crowns from 2004-13.

 All three of Stahl's boats dominated on the conference level in '12, with all three winning gold in the Grand Finals en route to the Irish winning five of six possible finals for the 14-point victory.
-She and head coach Martin Stone and associate head coach Joe Schlosberg were awarded BIG EAST Coaching Staff of the Year for the fifth time since '06 as a result of the success.
+She and Stone and Schlosberg were awarded BIG EAST Coaching Staff of the Year for the fifth time since 2006 as a result of the success.

 Stahl's boats brought home several victories again in 2011, claiming the gold in both the third varsity eight and varsity four at the BIG EAST Championship.
 Along with this, the varsity four boat earned BIG EAST Crew of the Week honors after finishing second in the Group B Finals at the Lake Natoma Invite, including capturing a preliminary heat win over the nationally ranked Stanford four boat.